 Renewal fees need to be paid annually in Europe, both before the patent is granted and after.
 If a renewal fee is not paid on time, the patent may be lost irrevocably.

-At Patenthuis, we can monitor and arrange the payment of renewal fees for your patents to maintain them.
+At Patenthuis, we can monitor and arrange the payment of renewal fees for your patents in order to keep them active.